sharetribe/flex-docs/src/docs/operator-guides-listings/requiring-approval-for-new-listings/index.md

 </extrainfo>

-## Experience from the seller's perspective
+## How sellers experience listing approval

-As a seller, you can create your listing just as you normally would, starting from the listing creation button in the top bar of the marketplace (4).
-The difference comes after you fill out all the fields and hit "Publish listing" (5).
-Instead of going live immediately, your listing will wait for the marketplace operator (the admin) to review and approve it.
+Sellers create their listing normally,starting from the listing creation button in the top bar of the marketplace (4).
+The difference comes after they fill out all the fields and publish their listing (5).
+Before being published, the listing will need to be approved.

 <extrainfo title="Step 4: Creating a new listing">